 Starting Position: Extended hang using the alternating grip, left or right.

-1. Pull up with the arms and raise the knees toward the chest until the elbows touch the thighs just above the knees.
+- 1. Pull up with the arms and raise the knees toward the chest until the elbows touch the thighs just above the knees. - 2.
+Return to the starting position.

 Figure 9-45.
 Leg tuck